On indicators of Hopf algebras: Introduction

 \section{Introduction}

 Roughly speaking, a monoidal category is a category endowed with an associative and unital binary operation between its objects.
-An example is the category $\Mod{H}$ of modules over a Hopf algebra $H$.
-We say that two Hopf algebras $H$ and $H'$ are {\em monoidally} (or {\em tensor}) {\em Morita equivalent} if $\Mod{H}$ and $\Mod{H'}$ are equivalent as $k$-linear categories.
-From the view point of representation theory of Hopf algebras, it is natural and important to study this equivalence relation.
+An example is the category $\Mod{H}$ of modules over a Hopf algebra $H$ over a field $k$.
+Two Hopf algebras $H$ and $H'$ over $k$ are said to be {\em monoidally Morita equivalent} if $\Mod{H}$ and $\Mod{H'}$ are equivalent as $k$-linear monoidal categories.
+From the view point of the representation theory of Hopf algebras, it is natural and important to study this equivalence relation.

-We are especially interested in monoidal categories arising from finite-dimensional Hopf algebras.
-By the result of Schauenburg \cite{MR1408508}, two finite-dimensional Hopf algebras $H$ and $H'$ are monoidally Morita equivalent if and only if they are {\em gauge equivalent}, {\em i.e.}, $H'$ is obtained from $H$ by twisting via a gauge transformation $F \in H \otimes H$ in the sense of Drinfeld.
-However, it is not easy to check this condition directly.
-Thus we rather study {\em gauge invariants}, {\em i.e.}, properties or quantities invariant under the gauge equivalence.
+By the result of Schauenburg \cite{MR1408508}, two finite- dimensional Hopf algebras $H$ and $H'$ are monoidally Morita equivalent if and only if they are {\em gauge equivalent}, {\em i.e.}, $H'$ is obtained from $H$ by twisting via a gauge transformation in the sense of Drinfeld.
+However, in general, it is not easy to check this condition directly.
+Thus it is important to study {\em gauge invariants}, {\em i.e.}, properties or quantities invariant under the gauge equivalence.

-Nowadays several gauge invariants have been introduced and studied \cite{MR1689203,MR1909645,KMN09,MR2564847,KenichiShimizu:2012,MR2512416,MR2580652}.
+Nowadays several gauge invariants have been introduced and studied \cite{MR1689203,MR1909645,KMN09,MR2104908,MR2313527,MR2381536,MR2366965,MR2725181,MR2564847,KenichiShimizu:2012,MR2512416,MR2580652}.
 The main subject of this paper is the gauge invariant $\nu_n$, called the {\em $n$-th indicator}, introduced by Kashina, Montgomery and Ng in \cite{KMN09}.
-Motivated by the formula of the $n$-th Frobenius-Schur indicator of the regular representation of a semisimple Hopf algebra \cite{MR2213320}, for a finite-dimensional Hopf algebra $H$ and an integer $n \ge 1$, they defined $\nu_n(H)$ to be the trace of
+Motivated by the formula of the $n$-th Frobenius-Schur indicator of the regular representation of a semisimple Hopf algebra \cite{MR2213320,MR1808131}, for a finite-dimensional Hopf algebra $H$ over $k$ and an integer $n \ge 1$, they defined $\nu_n(H) \in k$ to be the trace of